Mental Health Awareness Month

 Join Us on Social Media During Mental Health Awareness Month

-#1—Mental Health Newsletter for Caregivers (1st and 15th of the month)
+#1—Mental Health Newsletter for Supporters (sent on the 15th of each month)

-Join our monthly newsletters for caregivers.
-Our emails are informative and empowering for those who care about someone with a mental illness.
-They contain unique insights to help you stay updated and better equipped to offer care to your loved one and take care of yourself.
+Join our monthly newsletter for those who support someone living with a mental illness.
+Each email will inform, empower, and encourage you—offering practical insights to help you better support your loved one while also taking care of yourself.

 #2—Private Facebook Group